PGR Wellbeing Programme

 Please continue reading for descriptions and useful resources for upcoming PGR Wellbeing Webinars and Workshops.

-Monday 13 February 12-1.30pm (In-person workshop) Book a place
+Monday 12 February 12-1.30pm (In-person workshop) Book a place

-Monday 20 February 12-1pm (Webinar) Book a place
+Monday 19 February 12-1pm (Webinar) Book a place

 Find Your Voice: Communicating Effectively as a PGR (Workshop & Webinar)

-Monday 13 March 12-1.30pm (In-person workshop) Book a place
+Monday 11 March 12-1.30pm (In-person workshop) Book a place

-Monday 20 March 12-1pm (Webinar) Book a place
+Monday 18 March 12-1pm (Webinar) Book a place

-Professional academic relationships can be difficult to negotiate as a PGR.
+Professional academic relationships can be difficult to naviagate as a PGR.
 This session introduces you to a number of assertiveness techniques designed to help you to improve your communications and your relationships with others.
 There will be an opportunity to share thoughts and ideas about how these strategies could support effective communication in a number of PGR specific scenarios.

-The Wellbeing Thesis – Effective communication
+The supervisory relationship – Wellbeing Thesis

 Assert Yourself: Lindenfield (2001) Harper Collins: ISBN 978-0007557974